ASIM-SAMI/w07d03-HW/README.md

   - it turns **green**.
   - The following image is displayed (https://encrypted-tbn0.gstatic.com/images?q=tbn:ANd9GcRoo5citERSP4DKv8Euz1BDWffU9Bi_HFqyYg&usqp=CAU)
   - The message `STOP IT!!!`  is displayed under it.
-  - `Hint: use onContextMenu event `
+  - `Hint: use onDoubleClick event `

 ____